maxmind-zendesk-theme/zendesk-theme/README.md

 5. Select `Remote-Containers: Reopen Locally` from the drop-down menu that appears.
 6. Make sure that `.zat.example` has been edited with your appropriate credentials, and renamed `.zat`.

-Once the above steps are complete, you should be able to preview your changes by using the command `yarn develop`.
+Once the above steps are complete, you should be able to preview your changes by using the command `npm run develop`.

 ## ZenDesk Copenhagen Documentation
 The following documentation is from [the Copenhagen theme](https://github.com/zendesk/copenhagen_theme).